wavemaker/docs/learn/how-tos/wavemaker-application-deployment-jboss.md

 #### JBoss Server setup

-- Minimum required version is 15 which supports jdk 11.
+- Minimum required JBoss version is 15 which supports jdk 11.
 - You need to configure JBoss server.
 [Learn more](http://wildfly.org/downloads/).

 - Login to JBoss server with valid username and password.